jayacotton/inettools-z80/README.md

  52 bytes from 13.227.73.96: icmp_seq=4324 time=80 ms
  52 bytes from 13.227.73.96: icmp_seq=4325 time=80 ms

 pingnoti: this is ping without a timer.
+IF you don't have a CTC to drive the interrupt timer, then you need this version.

 C>pingnoti www.nasa.gov
 Shift Register SPI Wiznet v1.0
 PING WWW.NASA.GOV (13.227.73.116)